How to Get Your Business Ready for the Holidays

 Of course, consumers are just one side of the coin.
 This is a business owners’ time to shine.
 With 20-40% of sales happening in the last two months of year and eCommerce sales expected to grow by more than 15% this year, businesses can really cash in.

 Not sure where to begin your holiday preparations?
-Whether you’ve got a physical shop or an online store, we’ve got you covered.
+Whether you’ve got a physical business or an online store, we’ve got you covered.

 For those with a brick and mortar shop, lure your buyers in by going all-out with your holiday decor.
 Get those holiday tunes on your speakers and set the tone for the ultimate buying experience.